Bob Stewart (politician): Political career

 On 28 July 2009, it was revealed that Stewart had been approved to put himself forward for selection to constituency associations as a PPC for the Conservative Party.
 As the former commander of the Cheshire Regiment he was linked to the safe Conservative East Cheshire seats of Macclesfield and Congleton, however the final shortlists for Macclesfield and for Congleton from Conservative Central Office did not contain his name.
 In summer 2009 he was shortlisted for Beckenham, one of the safest Conservative seats in the country, and on 6 December it was announced that he had been selected as Conservative candidate there, winning an overall majority on the second ballot.

-At the 2010 general election on 6 May, Stewart was elected as the new MP for the safe seat of Beckenham.
+At the 2010 general election, Stewart was elected as the new MP for Beckenham.
+He won 57.9% of the vote, a decrease of 1.8%, and won a majority of 17,784, an increase from 8,401 at the 2005 general election.

 In 2013, Stewart voted against same-sex marriage and called on the then Prime Minister David Cameron to drop the proposal.
 Five years later in May 2018 he apologised unreservedly in the House of Commons chamber for voting against same-sex marriage, after he had seen "the joy" it had brought to the lives of same-sex couples.
 In 2019, he voted to extend same-sex marriage to couples in Northern Ireland.

 Stewart served on the House of Commons Defence Select Committee and in May 2014 he was one of seven unsuccessful candidates for the chairmanship of the committee.

 Stewart has been vocal in criticising cuts to the defence budget, suggesting in March 2015, that if the Joint Chiefs of Staff were to resign over the issue it would "make a very powerful message".
 When asked if he would resign as an MP himself, he said that he was considering it.

+Stewart was re-elected at the 2015 general election with an increased majority of 18,471 and a decreased vote share of 57.3%.

 In 2016, Stewart was criticised after it was revealed he had described Isabel Hardman, The Spectator's assistant editor, as "totty".
 He later apologised to the journalist, but went on to publicly defend himself against an environment that he described as overly 'politically correct'.
 In November 2017, Stewart countered sexual harassment allegations saying "I'm not sleazy or drunk".